Information on the Freedom of Information Act

 The Freedom of Information Act gives a general right of access to all types of recorded information held by public authorities, with the Environmental Information Regulations covering information to do with the environment.

-The Act places a number of obligations on public authorities.
+There are certain exemptions under the legislation which may prevent release.
 For a full list of exemptions, and further information relating to the Freedom of Information Act and the Environmental Information Regulations, please see the Information Commissioner's website.